The Winds of Winter: release date, news, plot, chapters and returning characters

-A Song of Ice and Fire continues with this, the sixth book in the series started by George R.R.
+A Song of Ice and Fire will continue with this, the sixth book in the series started by George R.R.
 Martin's Game of Thrones

-It’s the question every George R.R.
-Martin fan wants to know: when will The Winds of Winter be released?
-Almost six years since A Dance With Dragons, the most recent book in George R.R.
-Martin’s A Song of Ice And Fire series, numerous missed deadlines have been missed and fans are rabidly awaiting news of when book six will finally hit the shelves.
+Every George R.R.
+Martin fan wants to know The Winds of Winter release date.
+It’s been nearly seven years since A Dance With Dragons, the most recent book in Martin’s A Song of Ice And Fire series.
+Numerous deadlines have been missed and fans are rabidly awaiting news of when book six will finally hit the shelves.
 Below you’ll find everything we know about The Winds of Winter so far, and we’ll update this page as we receive more news.

-A warning to Game of Thrones fans who have seen season 6 but haven’t read the books: the story described below will probably be unfamiliar.
+First, a warning to Game of Thrones fans who have seen season eight but haven’t read the books: the story described below will probably be unfamiliar.
 Not only has the series taken liberties with the storylines in George R.R.
 Martin’s books thus far, but it’s also now gone beyond the first five books’ narratives – so we can presume that some of the storylines we saw in season six may not appear at all in The Winds of Winter.
 Ok – now back to A Song of Ice and Fire.

-On January 10, 2017, he said of the sixth A Song of Ice and Fire book: “Not done yet, but I’ve made progress.
-But not as much as I hoped a year ago, when I thought to be done by now.”
-He went on, “I think it will be out this year.
+On January 10, 2017, Martin said of the sixth A Song of Ice and Fire book: “I think it will be out this year.
 (But hey, I thought the same thing last year).”

+Later that year, in July 2017, he wrote on his LiveJournal page: “I’ve seen some truly weird reports about WOW on the internet of late, by ‘journalists’ who make their stories up out of whole cloth.
+I don’t know which story is more absurd, the one that says the book is finished and I’ve been sitting on it for some nefarious reason, or the one that says I have no pages.
+Both ‘reports’ are equally false and equally moronic.
+I am still working on it, I am still months away (how many? good question), I still have good days and bad days, and that’s all I care to say.
+Whether WINDS or the first volume of FIRE AND BLOOD will be the first to hit the bookstores is hard to say at this juncture, but I do think you will have a Westeros book from me in 2018… and who knows, maybe two.”

+Fans’ hopes were reignited at the end of 2017, when he posted a tweet that appeared to hint at good things to come in 2018.
+“I hope better times are ahead for all of us,” he wrote, giving us all hope that Winds is finally on its way.
+However, in February GRRM answered a fan question on his live journal explaining that the first volume of his history of the Targaryen dynasty will be out before The Winds of Winter, and this may have been what he was hinting at with his New Year.
+Volume 2 will come after TWOW, he has said.

+Until there is concrete new information, Martin will not be updating fans, he says.
+“I do post about Ice & Fire and Game of Thrones whenever there is actual news to report,” he wrote in June 2017.
+“Do you really want or need weekly WoW posts all saying, ‘Still working on it, not done yet?'”
+Well, there you have it.

-If you think he’s not got a plan, though, you’re wrong: “I don’t get writer’s block in the conventional sense,” Martin said in 2014, “but I do get derailed by distractions.
+However, if you think he’s not got a plan for the novel, you’re wrong: “I don’t get writer’s block in the conventional sense,” Martin said in 2014, “but I do get derailed by distractions.
 I do my best writing when I’m not distracted.
 I’m not like some writers who can write while on the road or on book tours, some people do that.
 I can’t do that.
 I try, but I can’t do that.”

 How many more books are left in A Song of Ice and Fire?

-Unless GRRM changes his mind, there are two remaining: book six (The Winds of Winter) and book seven (A Dream of Spring).
+As far as we know, there are two remaining: book six (The Winds of Winter) and book seven (A Dream of Spring).
 Some fans have optimistically speculated that the reason The Winds of Winter is taking so long is that George R.R.
 Martin is planning to release both it and its follow-up, A Dream of Spring, at the same time.
-This is wishful thinking.
+This is probably wishful thinking.

+In February 2018 Martin sparked speculation that the series may in fact run into eight books in a blog post in which he reflected on how series in general function.
+In it, he said A Song of Ice and Fire was not a series but “one single story, being published in (we hope) seven volumes”.
+The “we hope” of this line suggested Martin could even have too much material to fit into just two books.
+However Martin appeared to deny this when answering a fan question about a secret eighth book on his blog: “If so, that’s news to me,” he wrote.

 Where did we leave the main characters previously in the ASOIAF series?